slipstream/SlipStreamDocumentation/docs/advanced_tutorial/faster-deployment.rst

 infrastructure that already includes the static initialization, reducing the deployment latency.

-This should only be considered as a optimization after the deployment is debugged and working because:
+This should only be considered as an optimization after the deployment is debugged and working because:

 - Building an image can take a significant amount of time (20+